 - Those living in the first century were not "pre-literate."
 Writing and communication via the written word was the norm in both the Jewish and the Roman worlds.
 They had legal documents - all legal documents had to be in writing.
 The Jews had a very detailed legal code in addition to and explaining the Law of Moses - as we do today with technical details of cases and why certain judgements were made.
 So I do not like referring to the Roman-Jewish first century world as pre-literate.

-- Did the average person on the streets in first century Jerusalem understand the vials being emptied? or that the measurements of the heavenly city walls had a particular meaning?
+- Did the average person on the streets in first century Jerusalem understand the vials being emptied?
+Do you think the average person understood the book of Enoch?
 I seriously doubt it.
 (As I sit here I cannot remember what, if anything the measurements of the city walls is supposed to communicate...I seem to remember hearing someone teach on this one time as a young man)

 - The first century Jews had "teachers of the law," basically lawyers who debated and wrote daily on the minutiae of the Law.
 The average person living in the 21st century can get quickly get lost in our law.
 The average illiterate, first century Jew was lost with their Law as well.